chinmaykrishnroy/GoogleSearchWidget/README.md

 - **Multiple Themes**: Choose the theme you like from the available 5 different themes or create a new one.

 ## Installation
+### Make sure that Python is installed in your system and added to the path.
 #### Windows

 1. Clone the repository: